 If you fall ill and cannot study, you can take a sick leave.
 During the leave you can be paid a sickness allowance.

-Taking a sick leave may increase the maximum time you can take to complete a degree and qualify for a student loan compensation or tax deduction.
+Taking a sick leave may increase the maximum time you can take to complete a degree and qualify for a student loan compensation or student loan tax deduction.
 However, this requires that you have been paid sickness allowance, infectious disease allowance or a rehabilitation subsidy, pension or compensation on account of full incapacity for work.

 Financial aid and sickness allowance are not available at the same time